lukaasc/react-express-app/README.md

 # React & Express.js Boilerplate

-> **Note:** this project is meant for modern browsers only, thus, it won't work on IE due to some dependecies like MobX v5+.
+> **Note:** this project is meant for modern browsers only, thus, it won't work on IE due to some dependencies like MobX v5+.
 You would need to manually downgrade the version if you need IE support.

 ## Built-in Support